Contributed by our listed attorneys

 The voetstoots clause is a well-known clause when one sells property or second-hand items.
 The voetstoots clause basically means “as it stands” – meaning, that you buy the item with its flaws and problems.
 When it comes to property, it means that a purchaser buys the house (or flat or farm or townhouse or building or factory) “as is”.
-The voetstoots clause means therefore, that the purchaser cannot hold the seller liable if he/she finds out about any defects to the item he/she has purchased after the signing of an agreement which contains a voetstoots clause.
+The voetstoots clause means, therefore, that the purchaser cannot hold the seller liable if he/she finds out about any defects to the item he/she has purchased after the signing of an agreement that contains a voetstoots clause.

 In terms of the new Consumer Protection Act (CPA), a purchaser is entitled to receive goods that are free from defects and that a seller cannot rely on a voetstoots clause any longer and will be responsible for any defects in the item that the purchaser has purchased.
 So a seller cannot throw his/her hands any longer and say “I rely on the voetstoots clause in our contract, it is your problem” any longer.
 However, this is only for agreements that fall under the CPA – as not all agreements are covered by the CPA.

-The CPA excludes all legal entities with an turnover of more than R2million per year.
+The CPA excludes all legal entities with a turnover of more than R2million per year.
 So any entity that turns more than R2million a year, cannot rely on a voetstoots clause in their contracts, even if their contracts contain such a clause.
 The entity will be held liable for any defect in the property/item.
 The entity referred to here would, for example, be a developer or a builder or such.

 However, where you as Mr Joe who works and owns one residence sells the house to a purchaser, you will not fall under the CPA and you will still be able to rely on the voetstoots agreement when you sell your house.
 Voetstoots does not necessarily protect the seller completely, but it can help in general protection.
 The problem it normally causes, even if you as the seller can rely on the voetstoots clause, that you have such an unhappy purchaser that he/she may insist on a reduction of the purchase price (even if only finds out about the problem afterwards) or try and cancel the sale.
 To avoid expensive litigation, it is normally cheaper and faster to either fix the problem (despite the voetstoots clause) than having to pay legal fees to defend the matter.